- Horseracing (1934), Bingo (1958), Keno (1985), Off-track Betting (1988), Lottery (1992)

 - All forms are illegal

 There is very little in the way of Nebraska gambling.
-Horse racing, charity bingo, keno and a state lottery are the only games legal in the state.
+Horse racing, charity bingo, keno, and a state lottery are the only games legal in the state.
 There are four Nebraska racetracks that offer live horse racing.
 Simulcast betting is also permitted at these locations.
-Despite there no being any specific Nebraska casinos, the racetracks and other establishments that serve alcohol can hold live keno drawings.
+Despite there not being any specific Nebraska casinos, the racetracks and other establishments that serve alcohol can hold live keno drawings.
 This makes them the closest you can get to a Nebraska casino location without leaving the state.

 That is a drastic contrast from neighboring states, all of which have casinos.
 The closest casinos in the east part of the state are in Council Bluffs, Iowa.
 Players in the western part of the state will need to go to South Dakota or Kansas for casino action.
 The state lottery sells scratch-off tickets and lotto drawings.

 Paying Gambling Taxes in Nebraska

 OnlineUnitedStatesCasinos has gathered everything you need to know about paying gambling taxes straight from a Certified Public Accountant.
 Visit our exclusive Gambling Taxes Guide and learn how to report your gambling income.